 Author’s Oath: Writing Responsibility

 I posted an image on Instagram recently and got a huge response that I wasn't expecting.
 We're all having the same problem, right?
 I'm glad it's not just me!
 If your students are anything like mine, they can tell you what makes a great sentence.
-They can tell you that it starts with a capital letter, ends with some type of punctuation, has correct spelling and neat handwriting... but they're ...
+They can tell you that it starts with a capital letter, ends with some type of punctuation, has correct spelling and neat handwriting... but ...
 Read More about Author’s Oath: Writing Responsibility

 It’s Okay If You Still Have Desks